-^{}Schools of Mathematics and Computer Science, Sackler Faculty of Exact Sciences, Tel Aviv University, Tel Aviv 69978, Israel.
+[†]Schools of Mathematics and Computer Science, Sackler Faculty of Exact Sciences, Tel Aviv University, Tel Aviv 69978, Israel and Institute for Advanced Study, Princeton, New Jersey, 08540.
 Email: nogaa@tau.ac.il.
-Research supported in part by an ERC Advanced grant, by a USA-Israeli BSF grant, and by the Hermann Minkowski Minerva Center for Geometry in Tel Aviv University.
+Research supported in part by an ERC Advanced grant, by the Hermann Minkowski Minerva Center for Geometry in Tel Aviv University, by the Oswald Veblen Fund and by the Bell Companies Fellowship.